dotnet/project-system/docs/Rules of the Project System.md

-#Rules of the project system
+#Rules of the Project System

 The following are a set of rules and guidelines that we should follow as we write the new project system